samraatpchauhan-eng/i2c-Pocket-Scanner/README.md

 ---

 ## AI Attribution Note
-**Please Note that AI was utilized to format this .README file, aswell as some basic project planning and debugging of the Keyboard.JSON, and Keymap.C files in VS.Code**
+**Please Note that AI was utilized for some basic project planning and debugging of the Keyboard.JSON, and Keymap.C files in VS.Code**